See by:open filter

 Cathleen is a managing associate specializing in tax-exempt bond financing.

 Cathleen provides services for local governments, state agencies, and school districts in connection with infrastructure, financings and related projects.
-She also has experience in bond financings for health care facilities, multifamily housing, non-profit organizations, and public utilities.
+She also has experience in bond financings for health care facilities, multifamily housing, non-profit organizations, and public utilities, as well as experience in tobacco revenue securitizations.
 In addition to tax-exempt financings, Cathleen also represents clients in IRS audits and non-profit corporation tax matters.

 Roland Chang is a lawyer in Orrick's White Collar, Investigations, Securities Litigation & Compliance group.
 He represents foreign and domestic clients in connection with government enforcement actions, FCPA compliance monitorships, internal investigations, and criminal and civil litigation.
 Roland has hands-on experience with all aspects of investigations, monitorships, and litigation, including jury trials, handling witness interviews, drafting reports, taking and defending depositions, and managing large teams.